Tiago-B-C-Reis/SQL_Projects_-_Courses/README.md

 # SQL Projects + Projects
-Compilation of SQL, Tableau, PySpark data analysis related projects and challenges where I practice those skills.
+Compilation of SQL analysis related projects and challenges where I practice those skills.

 ### Built with